CERVICAL MYELOPATHY

 - Electromyography (EMG) and nerve conduction studies evaluate nerve function and determine if the nerves in the neck or arms appear damaged.

-Once a diagnosis of cervical myelopathy becomes confirmed, our doctors will work with the patient to develop an individualized treatment plan based on the symptoms and underlying cause of the condition.
+Once a diagnosis of cervical myelopathy is confirmed, our doctors will work with the patient to develop an individualized treatment plan based on the symptoms and underlying cause of the condition.

 Diagnosing Myelopathy and Radiculopathy